 Dreiländereck – walk across 3 countries in 10 minutes

 A friend of mine turned 40 recently and for his birthday he wanted to fly into Basel, head to the Black Forest to watch some snowboarding cross, eat some Black Forest Gateau, and then watch FC Freiburg in a Bundesliga game.
-The perfect opportunity to walk from one country, into another, into another at Dreiländereck – the Germany, France and Switzerland tripoint.
+It made me think “Where can you be in 3 countries?”
+Could I do it in Basel?
+It turned out to be the perfect opportunity to walk from one country, into another, into another at Dreiländereck – the Germany, France and Switzerland tripoint.

 So what is Dreiländereck exactly?

 Dreiländereck (also spelt Dreilaendereck) is a tripoint just outside of Basel where Germany, France and Switzerland’s borders all meet.
 This tripoint is one of the only ones within a major city (Basel) and an iron pylon monument shaped like a rocket celebrates the fact … even though the actual tripoint is 150m NW of it in the middle of the River Rhine (the Dreiländereck scuplture is therefore 150m to the SE on Swiss soil).
 Ever the stickler for detail I wanted to walk across the two actual borders.
 I had my passport with me as I’d just arrived from the airport but never needed to show it once as everything’s open for you to walk “to and fro” as you please.

 How long does it take to walk through all 3 countries?

 In total from my starting point in France, across the bridge into Germany and then down into Switzerland it’s a 9 minute, 700m walk.
 From the French starting point to the actual Dreiländereck monument it’s a 32 minutes and 2.6km walk.

 And getting to Dreiländereck in the first place?